sumpler/weibo_signin/README.en.md

   - At least one of `BARK_KEY` or `SERVERCHAN_KEY` must be configured
   - If both are configured, notifications will be sent to both channels
   - Bark supports iOS device push notifications
-  - Server酱 supports multiple channel push notifications
+  - ServerChan supports multiple channel push notifications
 - The container will execute sign-in tasks according to the time set in `CRON_SCHEDULE`

 ## Issue Reporting